Proposal Development Resources

-- National Institutes of Health (NIH) is implementing changes regarding rigor and transparency and use of vertebrate animals that are effective for proposals submitted on or after January 25, 2016 (Phase 1).
+National Institutes of Health (NIH) is implementing several significant policy changes in 2016 regarding grant application preparation and review, including the requirement to address scientific premise and rigor.
+Phase 1 changes were effective for applications with due dates on or after January 25, 2016.
 Phase 2 changes will be implemented for proposals due on or after May 25, 2016.

-- For a comprehensive summary of changes, click here.
+- For a comprehensive summary of changes and list of relevant NIH notices, click here.

 - Sponsored Research Services, research administration services of Texas A&M University

 Research Proposal Development for Large, Multidisciplinary Groups

 - Pre-proposal Funding Request Guidelines for large, multidisciplinary grant proposals to federal agencies